-This week, Artist Celine Chia takes a fresh approach to creating Mobile Legends or ML Chibi art.
+This week, Artist Celine Chia takes a fresh approach to creating Mobile Legends Chibi Art or ML Chibi Art.
 Here’s a guide to anime chibi art in case you’ve missed out on the previous fun and interactive tutorial.
 This piece is less beginner-friendly so do check out the previous article before starting on this one!

-Here are the steps to get started with ML Guinevere Chibi Art:
+Here are the steps to get started with Guinevere Mobile Legends Chibi Art:

 Firstly, mark out the outlines and rough sketch of her whole body.
 In this case her head is slightly off center, and take note to leave ample space for her dress as it’s more puffy.

 The most tricky part of this image is her dress, so be sure to do a rough outline of her dress instead of the details.
 Next, focus on the main folds of her dress and take into account the wavy lines and avoid tangents.
 To ensure that her dress looks more natural, ensure that there is a distinct layer (folds) between the waves of her dress.